Minto, New South Wales: Transport

-Minto railway station is serviced by the Airport & South Line on the Sydney Trains network.
+Minto railway station is on the Main Southern railway line.
 Minto also has a small inland port connected by rail to Port Botany.
 The inland port consists of a single rail siding with an adjacent hard stand surface for the containers, and the siding is operated by top and tail trains with engines at both ends.

+Retail

+Minto has received negative publicity on two occasions because of its local shopping centre, the Minto Mall, which has been investigated twice on the news program A Current Affair.
+After being placed under pressure by A Current Affair and members of the community due to the rundown state of the mall, Minto Mall sold in late 2012.

+Since 2014, the former Minto Mall has fully reopened and refurbished as Minto Marketplace.
+It is now populated by major retailers such as Woolworths and Kmart.
+The centre was renamed back to the Minto Mall following another modernisation effort.

+Beside the Mall, Minto also contains a strip of fast food francises including KFC, Hungry Jack's, McDonald's and formerly a Pizza Hut, which would be moved to a different location to make way for a Guzman y Gomez francise.

 Schools

 Minto is home to two high schools, Sarah Redfern High and Alfaisal College; five primary schools, Campbellfield Public, Minto Public, Sarah Redfern Public, The Grange Public and Alfaisal College; and a special school, Passfield Park, which services disabled students from pre-school through to high school.

-Rugby League players, Michael Lett, Gray Vaine, Justin Brooker, John Skandalis, Ken McGuinness, Kevin McGuinness, Israel Folau, Mickey, Lopini and Lelea Paea, Tim Lafai, Byron Fruean and Dominique Peyroux all attended Sarah Redfern High School, a notable rugby league school.
+Rugby League players, Michael Lett, Gray Vaine, Justin Brooker, John Skandalis, Ken McGuinness, Kevin McGuinness, Israel Folau, Mickey, Lopini and Lelea Paea, Tim Lafai and Byron Fruean all attended Sarah Redfern High School, a notable rugby league school.

 Housing

-Public housing belonging to Housing NSW has recently been demolished in the suburb to make way for a new housing estate called One Minto.
+Public housing belonging to Housing NSW has recently been demolished in the suburb new housing estate called One Minto.
 This decision had been made in an attempt to break the generational cycle of a socially disadvantaged suburb that the Minto estate had infamously been known for over the past few decades.
 Because of this concentration of disadvantage, the One Minto Estate experienced a range of social issues including high unemployment and poor health, low income, high percentage of single parent families, a lack of access to educational opportunities and other services and high crime rates.
 The majority of the houses will be private with around 850 privately owned houses compared to only 360 public housing homes.
 The public housing has been evenly spread among the suburb, in efforts to prevent concentrated areas of welfare dependency.

 Although the One Minto estate sits at approximately 30 percent public housing, the suburb as a whole has 15 percent in total.

-People

 Demographics

+At the 2021 census, the population of Minto was 13,940.